OpenHumansOld/django_study_enrollment/README.md

     [yourusername@yourmachine django_study_enrollment]$ eb start

-After a few minutes your application is online and running and a URL is output.
+After a few minutes your application is running and a URL is output.

 Monitoring of progress can also be done at the AWS web interface [https://console.aws.amazon.com/elasticbeanstalk/](https://console.aws.amazon.com/elasticbeanstalk/)

+Status may also be monitored using the eb status command

+    eb status --verbose

+From here you can update your project and commit as usual with git.
+To update the application you can push your git commits to your application directly from the command line.

+    git commit
+    git aws.push

+To stop your application, use the online dashboard or the eb tool to stop.

+    eb stop

 Configuration
 -------------